Coronavirus: the business impact

 Where an employee who is fit to work takes it upon themselves to self-isolate and not work other than in accordance with the government guidance, certainly if there are no considerations regarding unlawful discrimination (see below), they may be subject to a disciplinary action for misconduct in terms of their refusal to follow a reasonable management instruction and their unauthorised absence; and if the absence is unauthorised they will not be entitled to any pay – whether in the form of SSP or otherwise.

-Since measures were first introduced to combat the spread of the virus, the public health guidance in England and Wales has always been employees should work from home unless they are unable to do so and their work place is open.
+Since measures were first introduced to combat the spread of the virus, the public health guidance in England and Wales has been that employees should work from home unless they are unable to do so and their work place is open.
+This has been modified in England so that, from 1 August, where an employee's duties are capable of being performed from home but the workplace is also COVID safe, home working will merely be an option for the employer.

 Where home working is being newly introduced, or expanded, the employer should ensure that the health and safety implications have been considered and that the necessary infrastructure is in place.